 Jean in Clark County, Nevada — The American Mountains (Southwest)

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on January 4, 2011, by Bill Kirchner of Tucson, Arizona.
-This page has been viewed 737 times since then.
-Photos: 1, 2, 3, 4, 5. submitted on January 4, 2011, by Bill Kirchner of Tucson, Arizona. • Syd Whittle was the editor who published this page.
+This page was last revised on February 5, 2019.
+It was originally submitted on January 4, 2011, by Bill Kirchner of Tucson, Arizona.
+This page has been viewed 1,162 times since then and 56 times this year.
+Last updated on February 5, 2019, by Douglass Halvorsen of Klamath Falls, Oregon.
+Photos: 1, 2, 3. submitted on January 4, 2011, by Bill Kirchner of Tucson, Arizona.
+4, 5. submitted on April 9, 2013, by Richard Hawkins of Phelan, California. • Andrew Ruppenstein was the editor who published this page.